Akshaya-Kamble/Bikesharing-with-Tableau/README.md

 #### 5. User trips by gender by weekday:
 ![](https://github.com/Akshaya-Kamble/Bikesharing-with-Tableau/blob/main/Reference_Images/user%20trips%20by%20gender%20by%20weekday.PNG)
 This graph shows the number of bike trips by gender for each hour for each day of the week as a heatmap.
 Since the number of male riders are highest the heat map shows dark colors for this data.
+We can also see that we have more subscibers than customers.
 [link to Tableau visualization](https://public.tableau.com/profile/akshaya1961#!/vizhome/Usertripsbygenderweekday/Usertripsbygenderbyweekday)

 #### 6. August peak hours:
 ![](https://github.com/Akshaya-Kamble/Bikesharing-with-Tableau/blob/main/Reference_Images/August%20peak%20hours.PNG)
-Since summer is a good time to visit Ney York there are probably more number of bike riders exploring the city.
+Since summer is a good time to visit New York there are probably more number of bike riders exploring the city.
 The graph shows how many bikes are rented on hour of the day in the month of August.With 5pm having the highest number of riders.
 [link to Tableau visualization](https://public.tableau.com/profile/akshaya1961#!/vizhome/Usertripsbygenderweekday2/AugustPeakhours?publish=yes)

 #### 7. Top starting locations: